usgpeople/USG.Authorization/README.md

 Setup (ASP.NET)
 ---------------
-After installing the Usg.Whitelist.AspNet package, add one of the HTTP modules in Web.config:
+After installing the USG.Authorization.AspNet package, add one of the HTTP modules in Web.config:

     <system.webServer>